Tutor system and Individual Training Plans (ITP)

 In addition to an individual clinical tutor and the VTG the trainees also have an individual research tutor.
-The research tutor is allocated to trainees within the first 55 days of training (expressed as such as some trainees are on part-time training routes) and, for full time trainees, will also usually be their thesis supervisor.
+The research tutor will also usually be their thesis supervisor.
+The timeframe for allocation of research tutors will be shared during the induction – for full-time trainees this will typically be within the first few months of year one, and for part-time trainees this will be in year two.
 The respective roles and responsibilities of the research tutor and the trainee are captured in the thesis contract and the research consistency framework.
-The individual tutor team will work with the trainee to the end of the training programme.
+The individual tutor team will usually work with the trainee to the end of the training programme.

 Individual tutors (or a nominated tutor from the VTG) also carry out some specific tasks in relation to the trainee.
 These include the following: –